Note: Files are in Adobe (PDF) format.

 Current liabilities

-The increase in current liabilities of $5.5 million or 10.6% from $52.7 million as at 30 June 2024 to $58.2 million as at 31 December 2024 was mainly due to increase in trade and other payables and borrowings partially offset by the repayment of lease liabilities.
+The increase in current liabilities of $9.5 million or 18.1% from $52.7 million as at 30 June 2024 to $62.2 million as at 30 June 2025 was mainly due to increase in borrowings and provision for taxation offset by the decrease in trade and other payables and contract liabilities.

 Condensed Interim Consolidated Statement of Cash Flows

-Net cash generated from operating activities amounted to $1.0 million in 1HY2025 was mainly due to increase in trade and other receivables which were partially offset by the increase in trade and other payables.
+Net cash generated from operating activities amounted to $0.1 million in FY2025 was mainly due to decrease in contract assets which were offset by the decrease in trade and other payables and increase in trade and other receivables.

-Net cash used in investing activities amounted to $0.1 million in 1HY2025 was mainly due to purchases of plant and equipment such as motor vehicles and machineries.
+Net cash used in investing activities amounted to $0.2 million was mainly due to the purchases of property, plant and equipment.

 Net cash used in financing activities

-Net cash used in financing activities of $1.9 million in 1HY2025 was mainly due to drawdown of bank borrowings which were partially offset by repayment of bank borrowings, interest paid, repayment of lease liabilities and dividend paid.
+Net cash generated from financing activities of $6.5 million in FY2025 was mainly due to drawn down of borrowings and which were offset by repayment of borrowings, interest paid and repayment of lease liabilities.

-In light of the above, the Group remains cautiously optimistic of the market conditions in the construction sector.
-As at the date of this announcement, the order book of the Group stands at $188.7 million, which should support the Group’s activities to FY2029.
+As at the date of this announcement, the order book of the Group stands at $181.1 million.
 The Group will selectively tender for public and private sector projects, taking into consideration the prevailing market conditions including rising manpower and material costs.
 Accordingly, the Group continues to prioritise cash conservation and cost control.

 Complete Solutions for the Built Environment